will62794/dist-protocol-canonicalization/notes/research-log.md

 *Tomorrow let's plan to come up with a technical report by the end of 10 weeks.
 It is very reasonable to have a paper submission draft by the end of 10 weeks*.

 Is there also some notion of "maximal" progress that a node can take at each step of a protocol, based on the information currently available to it in the network and on its current state?
 Like, updating log and commit point and/or rolling back all in one go.
 This might also be split up into several different atomic actions?

+Can specific messaging patterns simply be defined in terms of a straightforward strengthening of a starting, "universal" message passing version of a protocol?
+By simply adding stronger preconditions that put restrictions on what type of node, for example, can send a message, and what type of node can receive it?
+And then we can also simply add a "label" to the message as well if we want, which further restricts things?
+This would then allow a straightforward refinement relationship between the universal version of the protocol and one that was instantiated with a specific messaging paradigm?